cosmos/cosmos-sdk/docs/core/baseapp.md

 - `Data ([]byte)`: Result bytes, if any.
 - `Log (string):` The output of the application's logger.
 May be non-deterministic.
 - `Info (string):` Additional information.
 May be non-deterministic.
 - `GasWanted (int64)`: Amount of gas requested for transaction.
 It is provided by users when they generate the transaction.
 - `GasUsed (int64)`: Amount of gas consumed by transaction.
-During `CheckTx`, this value is computed by multiplying the standard cost of a transaction byte by the size of the raw transaction (click [here](https://github.com/cosmos/cosmos-sdk/blob/master/x/auth/ante.go#L101) for an example).
+During `CheckTx`, this value is computed by multiplying the standard cost of a transaction byte by the size of the raw transaction (click [here](https://github.com/cosmos/cosmos-sdk/blob/master/x/auth/ante/basic.go#L98) for an example).
-- `Events ([]Event)`: Key-Value events for filtering and indexing transactions (eg. by account or message type).
+- `Events ([]cmn.KVPair)`: Key-Value tags for filtering and indexing transactions (eg. by account).
+See [`event`s](./events.md) for more.
 - `Codespace (string)`: Namespace for the Code.

 #### RecheckTx